-Being new to solar you may be unsure how your roof can play a huge part in the efficiency of your new solar system; so, we’re here to explain how your roof affects solar.
+Being new to solar you may be unsure how your roof can play a huge part in the efficiency of your new solar system; so, Leon Siebel, Co-founder and Head of Communications at Sunbank Solar has put together these tips to explain how your roof affects solar.

 North, East, South or West?